Harshitha-Somu/WordGuessing-game/README.md

-## 🎮 Hangman Word Permutation Game
+## 🎮 Word Guessing Game

-A fun twist on Hangman where you guess the original word from scrambled letters.
+A fun twist where you guess the original word from scrambled letters.

 🕹️ [Play it here](https://harshitha-somu.github.io/hangman-game/)